lse-ds205/rag-fact-sheets/docs/scrape.md

   - `updated_count`: Number of documents with changes
   - `removed_count`: Number of documents no longer on website
   - `inserted_count`: Number of documents successfully inserted
+  - `downloaded_count`: Number of documents successfully downloaded
+  - `failed_downloads`: Number of documents that failed to download
   - `updated_actual_count`: Number of documents successfully updated
   - `success`: Boolean indicating workflow success